Blog

 Continue reading “Quinoa Winter Bowl with Roasted Vegetables, Cranberries and Balsamic Glaze”

-Optimum Nutri Force Extractor Review and Reader Offer
+Optimum Nutri Force Extractor Review

 For the past three years, I’ve been using a Froothie Optimum Power blender at home.
 It’s by far the best blender that I’ve owned and since I was so impressed with it, when Froothie contacted me and asked if I’d like to become an Ambassador for them, I happily agreed.